What Is a Wisdom Tooth Extraction?

 How Do I Prepare for a Wisdom Tooth Extraction?

 If you’ve already thought about getting your wisdom teeth removed, then you’ve probably been wondering how to prepare for the procedure.
 You need to talk with your dentist or oral surgeon about getting an extraction, find out if you’re a candidate, and have a conversation about the risks or any other concerns you may have.
-Your dentist may perform the procedure in the office, but if your tooth is deeply impacted or if the extraction is expected to be more difficult than normal, your dentist may suggest that you consult with an oral surgeon.
+Your dentist may perform the procedure at the practice, but if your tooth is deeply impacted or if the extraction is expected to be more difficult than normal, your dentist may suggest that you consult with an oral surgeon.
 When you meet with your dental professional, here are some questions you may want to ask:

 - How many wisdom teeth need to be removed?